tobijk/programming-1-2-3/part-01/01-misson.md

 *How* the player interacts with the game depends on how sophisticated the game engine is.
 In simple games, the player may simply be given a list of options to choose from.
-More advanced Text Adventure game engines may provide a command prompt where the player can enter actions such as
+More advanced text adventure game engines may provide a command prompt where the player can enter actions such as

 * <qq>walk south</qq>